cuducos/cuducos.me/_posts/2025-03-18-do-not-share-a-screenshot-when-asking-for-help.md

 ## Why Not Share a Terminal Screenshot?

-There are several reasons, but I'll group them into two categories: completeness and reproducibility.
+There are several reasons, but I'll group them into two categories: completeness, reproducibility and searchability.

 ### Completeness